 The North Dakota Student Financial Assistance Program provides grants to North Dakota residents in need of financial assistance.

-Students who are eligible may receive a grant of $1500 for the 2013-14 academic year.
-Students must be enrolled in and maintain full-time undergraduate status to be eligible to receive the grant.
+Students who are eligible may receive a grant of $1,648 for the 2013-14 academic year.
+Students' award will be prorated if less than full time (12 credits) as of the last day to add classes as published by the Registrar's Office.
 Students pursuing a second undergraduate program are not eligible.

 A North Dakota State Grant may be received for up to eight semesters and must be used to attend an eligible North Dakota institution.

-To apply for a North Dakota State Grant, students should complete the Free Application for Federal Student Aid (FAFSA) and indicate North Dakota resident status.
+To apply for a North Dakota State Grant, students will need to complete the Free Application for Federal Student Aid (FAFSA) and indicate North Dakota resident status.

 The deadline for consideration for the 2013-14 academic year is April 15, 2013 (this means that the FAFSA must be received at the processing center by this date to meet deadline).
 Applications may be submitted after this date and will be considered only if funds are available after awards have been offered to all eligible students whose applications were received by April 15.